REMOTE OFFICE | 9 MIN READ

-Configuring VPN's for all employees is arguably the most crucial step in setting up your office to go remote because it ensures that your network is still secure even when everyone is out of the office.
+Configuring VPN's for all employees is arguably the most crucial step in setting up your remote office because it ensures that your network is still secure even when everyone is out of the office.

 Without a VPN, hackers could access sensitive information that employees are sending to each other over public WiFi.

 Set Up a Business Continuity Disaster Recovery Plan